halidozkilic/springboot/README.md

-#this project serves toyota-boshoku as a fault dashboard
+#this project serves to toyota-boshoku as a fault detection dashboard
-this project includes react.js springboot h2 database and jpa
+includes react + java